MohitRao24/Product-Vision-and-Strategy/README.md

 Project Details:-

-1. Crafted a product strategy for a solar water heater, including vision, concept, user story, demand generation, and beta plans.
+1. Crafted a product strategy for a solar water heater, including PRD, Vision, Concept, User Story, Demand Generation, and Beta plans.

 2. Analyzed market trends and competitor data to refine features and strategies for market entry.